Shreyas200188/hack_the-build_proj/README.md

 The biggest challenge was finding a good dataset which has the right balance of the number of features and the variety of diseases.
 We had trouble integrating the app which was made using flutter and the ML model which was made on google collaboratory.

+**Technologies we used:**

+- Google Colab
+- Android Studio
+- Flutter
+- Python

 Dataset link : [Link](https://www.kaggle.com/kaushil268/disease-prediction-using-machine-learning)